fkiwy/Spec_tools/README.md

 <img src="assets/logo.png" alt="Logo" align="left" width="100" style="margin-right:10">

-This repository provides a suite of Python tools to **download, inspect, and compare astronomical spectra** from the SDSS, BOSS, and DESI surveys, specifically those made accessible via the [SPARCL interface](https://astrosparcl.datalab.noirlab.edu/).
+This repository provides a suite of Python tools to **download, inspect, and compare astronomical spectra** from the **SDSS**, **BOSS**, and **DESI** surveys, specifically those made accessible via the [SPARCL interface](https://astrosparcl.datalab.noirlab.edu/).
 These tools simplify access to spectral data and allow comparisons with empirical templates from the literature such as those from Kesseli+2017.

 ## Example Scripts